-dominant contributors, among all ion populations, in terms of deposited energy and triggered irradiation processes for most surface regions.
+Based on recent modelling efforts by (Poppe et al., 2018; Plainaki et al., 2020a; Carnielli et al., 2020) the ion precipitation on Ganymede's surface can be summarized as follows (see book chapter 3.3.2. for more details): Energetic S3+ and O2+ from the Jovian magnetosphere are the dominant contributors, among all ion populations, in terms of deposited energy and triggered irradiation processes for most surface regions.
 The precipitating fluxes and sputtering rates of all energetic particle species decrease from polar regions to equatorial leading hemisphere to equatorial trailing hemisphere.
-This is illustrated by the map of combined ion precipitation flux in Fig. 15.4.
-The main reason for the polar equatorial dichotomy is Ganymede's dipole magnetic field, separating the surface into regions linked to open (polar regions) and regions linked to closed magnetic field lines (equatorial regions).
-The relative enhancement of precipitation on the leading versus the trailing equatorial regions is caused by Jovian plasma that overtakes Ganymede and then is dragged into and heated up in the magnetic field reconnection region downstream from the satellite, namely above Ganymede's leading side (Poppe et al., 2018).
+This is illustrated by the map of combined ion precipitation flux in Fig. 4.
+The main reason for the polar equatorial dichotomy is Ganymede's dipole magnetic field, separating the surface in regions linked to open (polar regions) and regions linked to closed magnetic field lines (equatorial regions).

+The relative enhancement of precipitation on the leading versus the trailing equatorial regions is caused by Jovian plasma that overtakes Ganymede and then is dragged into and heated up in the magnetic field reconnection region downstream from the satellite, i.e. above Ganymede's leading side (Poppe et al., 2018).

 The extent of these spatial differences in precipitation fluxes and sputtering rates seems to be model-dependent to some extent and may also depend on the importance of the ionosphere (Poppe et al., 2018; Plainaki et al., 2020a; Carnielli et al., 2020).
-Carnielli et al. (2020), for example, predict (see Fig. 15.5) $S^{3+}$ to dominate among Jovian particle precipitation and the water-ice sputtering rate to be rather uniformly distributed across Ganymede's surface (for G2 flyby conditions).
+Carnielli et al. (2020), e.g., predict (see Fig. 5) S^{3+} to dominate among Jovian particle precipitation and the water ice sputtering rate to be rather uniformly distributed across Ganymede's surface (for G2 flyby conditions).
 By comparison, Poppe et al. (2018) predict that neutral sputtering is reduced by factors of 2.5 and 10 in the leading and trailing hemispheres, respectively, with respect to the polar regions.
+The dynamics
-The dynamics of the entry and circulation of the Jovian energetic ions inside Ganymede's magnetosphere, the formation and extent of the ionosphere, and the morphology of the ion precipitation onto the surface determine the variability of the water release.
-Plainaki et al. (2020a) have studied this variability for three specific Galileo flybys.

-Energetic ions can be trapped inside Ganymede's magnetic field lines (see book Chapter 14).
+- of the entry and circulation of the Jovian energetic ions inside Ganymede's magnetosphere, the formation and extent of the ionosphere, and the morphology of the ion precipitation onto the surface determine the variability of the water release.
+Plainaki et al. (2020a) have studied this variability for three specific Galileo flybys. - Energetic ions can be trapped inside Ganymede's magnetic field lines (see book chapter 3.1).
 Contrary to the Jovian energetic particles, the energy-weighted precipitation pattern of these ionospheric ions peaks in the equatorial regions of the leading hemisphere.
-The relative importance of ionospheric ion precipitation relative to Jovian ions is hard to quantify because of the ill-constrained atmospheric densities.
-The contribution of ionospheric ions ranges between 10 and 70 per cent of the total water-ice release rate by all ion species (Carnielli et al., 2020).
-Jupiter's electron environment was recently modelled by de Soria-Santacruz et al. (2016) and Jun et al. (2019) and the resulting precipitation of energetic Jovian electrons onto Ganymede's surface has been studied by Liuzzo et al. (2020).
-The precipitation pattern of energetic electrons (see Fig. 15.6) follows basically the one seen for energetic ions (see Fig. 15.4), with one qualitative difference: The minimum of energetic electron precipitation in equatorial regions (within closed field line regions) occurs near the anti-Jovian point (180° W longitude), in contrast to the sub-Jovian point at 0° for the ion precipitation minimum.
+The relative importance of ionospheric ion precipitation relative to Jovian ions is hard to quantify because of the - 290 ill constrained atmospheric densities.
+The contribution of ionospheric ions ranges between 10% and 70% of the total water ice release rate by all ion species (Carnielli et al., 2020).

+Jupiter's electron environment was recently modelled by de Soria-Santacruz et al. (2016); Jun et al. (2019) and the resulting precipitation of energetic

+- Jovian electrons onto Ganymede's surface has been studied by Liuzzo et al. (2020).
+The precipitation pattern of energetic electrons (see Fig. 6) follows basically the one seen for energetic ions (see Fig. 4), with one qualitative difference: The minimum of energetic electron precipitation in equatorial regions (within closed field line regions) occurs near the anti-Jovian point (180° - W longitude), in contrast to the sub-Jovian point at 0° for the ion precipitation minimum.
 This difference between positively and negatively charged particles is due to the particles' opposite drift direction within Ganymede's internal field (Liuzzo et al., 2020).